Judge denies Greitens’ attempt to bar attorney general probe

 JEFFERSON CITY, Mo.
-(AP) — A judge has denied a request by Missouri Gov. Eric Greitens to prohibit Attorney General Josh Hawley from investigating the governor and a veterans’ charity he founded.
+(AP) — The Missouri attorney general can continue investigating Gov. Eric Greitens and a veterans’ charity he founded after a judge on Friday refused Greitens’ request to bar the probe by his fellow Republican officeholder.

-The decision Friday by Cole County Circuit Judge Jon Beetem comes just one day after a hearing in which Greitens’ attorney suggested Hawley had a conflict because he publicly called for Greitens to resign.
+Greitens’ lawyer had claimed Attorney General Josh Hawley had a conflict of interest while investigating Greitens’ political use of a charity donor list because Hawley had called for the governor to resign over separate allegations of sexual misconduct.

-The judge said Greitens’ attorneys had no legal grounds to stop Hawley’s investigation.
-He dismissed Greitens’ request.
+During a court hearing Thursday, Greitens’ lawyer also suggested Hawley had a disqualifying “personal interest” because he’s challenging Democratic U.S. Sen. Claire McCaskill.

 Most Read Nation & World Stories